github/developer.github.com/content/changes/2014-01-29-audit-org-members-for-2fa.md

        https://api.github.com/orgs/octokit/members\?filter\=2fa_disabled
 </pre>

-The new filter is availbe for owners of organizations with private repositories.
+The new filter is available for owners of organizations with private repositories.
 Happy auditing and [send us your feedback or questions][contact].

 [filter]: /v3/orgs/members/#audit-two-factor-auth